 - [1] List of safety events of interest and corresponding definitions may be refined as the study progresses based on additional available information. - [2] The risk and control intervals selected for the SCRI analysis for each safety event of interest are based on biological plausibility and precedents in the literature.
 Only the individual's first instance during the specified clean window (i.e., the interval used to define incident outcomes) will be included.
 Note that only the first inpatient or outpatient occurrence of a safety event of interest following the clean window will be used to identify incident events (e.g., if an inpatient safety event of interest occurs in the clean window, a repeat occurrence will not be counted in the risk interval).
 However, event worsening will be counted as a safety event of interest.
 For example, if an outpatient safety event of interest occurs in the clean window and an inpatient occurrence for the same type of safety event of interest occurs in the risk interval, the inpatient occurrence will be counted as a safety event of interest. - 1) Signal detection: The goal is to provide rapid-cycle, near real-time safety surveillance.
-In the signal detection phase, the SCRI analysis will only include pre-vaccination control intervals as the post-vaccination control intervals will require a longer time to accumulate and will be used in the signal evaluation phase.
+In the signal detection phase, the SCRI analysis will include post-vaccination control intervals for certain safety events of interest that require a COVID-19 diagnosis (i.e., severe COVID-19, multisystem inflammatory syndrome in adults [MIS-A]).
 To account for multiple testing and bi-weekly review of the data, the maximized sequential probability ratio test (MaxSPRT) using a binomial probability model will be applied.
-For comparison with individuals who received seasonal influenza vaccination, the Poisson-based MaxSPRT will be applied.
+For comparison with individuals who received seasonal influenza vaccination, the Poisson-based MaxSPRT will be applied for all other safety events of interest.

 Sequential analyses for each safety event of interest will commence once at least 3 events occur.
 This approach is consistent with the FDA's COVID-19 Vaccine Safety Surveillance Project to avoid spurious signals from a few early events.
-14 Signals will be detected if the critical values are reached via the SCRI or active comparator analysis.
+Signals will be detected if the critical values are reached via the SCRI or active comparator analysis.
 Critical values will be determined for each safety event of interest based on historical incidence rate, expected upper limit of the number of events under the null hypothesis, and pre-specified significance level and power.
-Incidence rates will also be calculated and Kaplan-Meier methods will be used to analyze time to safety event of interest.